 Full-Time Program

 Six months of free, intensive, hands-on software engineering learning, followed by six months of remote job placement or job search support for women and non-binary adults seeking economic empowerment.
+The July 2024 cohort will be a five-month cohort.

 The Program